 Together with Professor Stuart Campbell, she had published the first paper on the use of advanced ultrasound in fertility diagnosis.
 Through CREATE, they were able to be the first centre to launch the one-stop ‘Fertility MOT’, uniquely giving an accurate quantitative and qualitative assessment of fertility within one hour.

-Professor Campbell also pioneered the first 3D/4D pregnancy scanning in the UK and CREATE was the first private clinic to offer this service.
+Professor Campbell also pioneered the first 3D/4D pregnancy scanning in the UK and CREATE was the first private fertility clinic to offer this service.
 Original research on antenatal diagnosis and foetal behaviour was carried out at CREATE.

 A commitment to Natural Cycle IVF

-CREATE was also the first fertility centre to make a commitment to Natural and Mild IVF in the world.
+CREATE was also the first fertility clinic to make a commitment to Natural and Mild IVF in the world.
 Professor Nargund had written the first paper on the cumulative live birth rates in Natural Cycle IVF and believed that it was essential to find ways to make less intensive approaches more successful.
 She is a pioneer of Natural and Mild IVF and has innovated new techniques and approaches, such as the usage of indomethacin to block ovulation.
 Today, IVF success rates with Mild IVF at CREATE are excellent and with Natural Cycle IVF, we give options to those who would be turned away elsewhere.

 CREATE has continued to innovate and introduce new services and techniques.
 Professor RC Chian from Montreal joined the team as Scientific Director.
 He introduced In Vitro Maturation (IVM) and Vitrification to the services, both revolutionary techniques.
 We are one of the few fertility centres in Europe offering IVM and our thawing success rate with vitrification is over 95%.